Build-Week-AnywhereFitness-2/back-end/README.md

 | /api/auth/user/:id | PUT | none.
 (Provide any changes to be made in body object with their respective property name e.g 'password: "x1234"') |
 | /api/classes | GET | Valid token in req.headers.authorization |

-/api/classes -- works with query strings to search through all classes.
+[/api/classes] works with query strings.
 For example, /api/classes?name=Yoga 101 will return all classes named Yoga 101.

 Search queries for this route support any class property.
 Refer to the class schema to see each property and their respective types.

 #### Schema for /api/classes